jeromyanglim/APAWordTempate/readme.md

 * Insert Table/Figure Here
 * Reference

+As a general note, most journal submission systems are not compatable with "docx", so it make sense to save the file as "doc" format.

 # Analysis Notes
 The analysis notes template is a word template that I use for running